The Quick Candle Care Guide

 - On the first burn, burn for 3-4 hours or until the entire surface has turned into liquid wax.
 However, if the wax has not melted to the edge of the vessel on the first burn, do not power-burn your candle for more than 4 hours.
 Some "wax wall hanging" on first initial burns are normal, a full melt pool will eventually catch up on subsequent burns.

-- Always trim cotton wicks to 7mm prior to each lighting.
+- Always trim cotton wicks to 7mm prior to each lighting, removing "bloom" from the previous burn.
 For wood wicks, nip off any burnt wood from previous burns and trim to 5mm prior to each lighting.

 - Place on a flat, stable and heat resistant surface.